davidhalladay/LayoutTransformer/README.md

 # LayoutTransformer-Scene-Layout-Generation-with-Conceptual-and-Spatial-Diversity
-# The final version is comming soon.
+# We will release the final version as soon as possible.